Car Buying Strategies

 Even though the Pilot has not entered a new generation, Honda still gave it some important tweaks for 2021.
 A brand-new mid-level trim known as the SE becomes an option.
 This trim level hits a sweet spot between features and price, making it a serious contender for families.
 Those who stick with the entry-level LX trim will find that it now comes with dual-zone automatic climate control.
 The nine-speed automatic transmission also becomes standard for all models in 2021.

-Top 10 Reasons to Buy a 2021 Honda Pilot – The Pros
+Ten Reasons You May Like the 2021 Honda Pilot – The Pros

 1. Roomy and Versatile Cabin